 I offer many free resources & links: A variety of tutorials on YouTube, with a series on Five & Tenfold Patterns and Twelvefold patterns, resources suitable for Kids & beginners, book reviews, equipment & materials recommendations and links to many free resources online from other talented geometers & artists.

 I created *two affordable & practical recorded online courses where you can view video demonstrations along with accessing step by step PDFs to enable you to draw, trace, tile, transfer and paint Islamic Geometric Patterns.

-My good friend Esra Alhamal and I have been teaching together online, our last live online virtual tour of Samarkand is this August, you can also purchase our previous Elements of Mamluk Manuscripts course or the other destinations in Uzbekistan.
+My good friend Esra Alhamal and I have been teaching together online, these are now available as Recorded courses with PDFs: Virtual tour of Uzbekistan and our previous course Elements of Mamluk Manuscripts

 This is the broadest ot categories and the types of events I've been delivering seem to be getting more and more diverse, from corporate & co-living to school and university settings to friendship groups and family occasions - both in person & online.
 Such a fun way to bring creativity into so many different worlds.
 So if it's something you'd like to do for adults or children please get in touch.
 You can see what I've done previously here.
 I also offer live video tuition, one to one or for small groups of up to 4 participants via Zoom as well as in person workshops for those in and around London as well as internationally.
 For either, we can schedule sessions and cover topics, techniques and patterns from the world of Islamic Geometric Patterns & Design bespoke to your needs.